On the modularity of reducible mod l Galois representations: Non-optimal levels of

+\begin{prop} Let $f$ be a newform of weight~$k\ge 2$, squarefree level~$N$ and trivial Nebentypus.
+For a prime~$l$, if $l\ge k-1$ and $\rho_{f}$ is reducible, we have that $\rho_{f}$ is isomorphic to~$\rep$. \end{prop}

+\proof By assumption, $\rho_{f}$ is the direct sum of two characters $\nu_1$ and $\nu_2$.
+We decompose each of them as a product of a character~$\varepsilon_i$ ($i=1,2$), which is unramified at~$l$, and some power of the cyclotomic character.
+The local description of the representation~$\rho_{f}$ at~$l$ (\cite[Thm.~2.5-2.6]{Edi92}) shows that, under the assumption~$l\ge k-1$, the exponents of the cyclotomic characters are~$0$ and~$k-1$.
+On the other hand, the product~\(\varepsilon_1\varepsilon_2\) is trivial (as the form~\(f\) has trivial Nebentypus) and by the squarefreeness assumption the characters~$\varepsilon_i$ are also unramified at the primes dividing~$N$ and hence trivial. \endproof

-In this section we focus our attention on the level-raising problem for odd representations of the form $\trivial\oplus\chi_l^b$ with $0\le b\le l-2$.
-Contrary to what happens in the irreducible case (as recalled in~\S\S\ref{ss:review_irr_case} and~\ref{ss:weight_optimization}), $\trivial\oplus\chi_l^b$ does not always arise in optimal weight $b+1$ from a Hecke eigenform of level one (its optimal level).
-Under the common assumption $l>b+2$, we will describe (Cor.~\ref{cor:level_one_case}) how exactly it happens.
+In the rest of this section we fix an even integer~\(k\ge2\) and focus our attention on the level-raising problem for (odd) representations of the form $\trivial\oplus\chi_l^{k-1}$ with $2\le k\le l-3$.
+With regards to the problem of classifying the squarefree non-optimal levels attached to $\trivial\oplus\chi_l^{k-1}$, we propose the following conjecture.